ibm-cloud-docs/vpc/storage_overview.md

 By using this service, you can:

+* Create second-generation block storage volumes with maximum storage capacity of 32 TB and a performance level of 64,000 IOPS.
-* Create block storage volumes with maximum storage capacity of 16 TB and a performance level of 48,000 IOPS.
+* Create first-generation block storage volumes with maximum storage capacity of 16 TB and a performance level of 48,000 IOPS.
+* Specify your own performance requirement.
+You can select your IOPS (up to 64,000) and Throughput limit (up to 1024 MBps) when you provision a second-generation volume.
-* Create a volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
-Or you can create a volume with a custom profile, and choose IOPS performance from 100 IOPS to 48,000 IOPS, based on volume size (up to 16 TB).
+* Create a first-generation volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
+Or you can choose the custom profile and specify your performance.
+IOPS per volume ranged from 100 IOPS to 48,000 IOPS, based on volume size (up to 16 TB).
 * Use a boot volume to start a virtual server instance and attach data volumes to the instance.
 * Choose customer-managed encryption for your block storage volume, and secure your data with your own encryption keys.
 * Use the UI, CLI, API, or Terraform to create volumes, rename volumes, attach, and detach a volume, transfer volumes to a different instance.
 You can assign access to a volume, access performance metrics or delete the volume.